 Click the masked input toggle button to review the value for the

 This tutorial gave you a brief introduction to the key/value v2 secrets engine.
 To understand the features it provides, follow the Versioned Key/Value Secrets Engine tutorial.
-The tutorial is written for a self-managed Vault OSS server.
+The tutorial is written for a self-managed Vault server.
 The only difference is that you must set the target namespace when you follow the instruction.